swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 ) throws(E) -> U?
 ```

 This way, clients compiled against the updated standard library will always use the typed-throws version.
+Note that many of these functions are quite small and will be generic, so implementers may opt to use `@_alwaysEmitIntoClient` rather than `@backDeploy`.

 ## Future directions